-It didn’t take long for Good Times in Fitzroy to become a local staple thanks to its $10 pasta.
+It didn’t take long for Good Times in Fitzroy to become a local staple thanks to its pasta coming in at $9 to $16 a plate.
 Using fresh ingredients, the pasta, albeit simple, is decadent and delicious.
-The menu of this pasta bar is ever-changing, but rest assured there will always be $10 pasta options available for those on a budget.
+The menu of this pasta bar is ever-changing, but the prices rarely change.
+Good Times is without a doubt a staple to anyone's 'cheap eats Melbourne' list.

 Croissant At Agathé Pâtisserie

 This little place is a pastry lover’s dream.
 There is a range of pastries available including some pretty unique flavours, but the croissants are the stars of the show, and without a doubt some of the best breakfast Melbourne CBD is serving up right now.
 There’s matcha croissants, red raspberry croissants, croissants make with coffee extract, pandan croissants, squid ink croissants and pretty much any type of croissant you can think of.